aaronpkelly/aaronpkelly.github.io/_posts/2020-01-03-making-my-posts-discoverable.md

 # Proving extra metdata to search engines using Jekyll front-matter

-According to [the documentation](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md), the SEO plugin will include extra information if I provide some Jekyll front-matter in my post, such as title and description.
+According to [the documentation](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md), the SEO plugin will include extra information if I provide some Jekyll front-matter in my post, including probably the most importing meta-tags, `title` (self-explanatory), and `description` - which ideally should be a short, punchy ~140 char length that summarises the contents.

 The output in the previous section is what I get when I provide **no** Jekyll front-matter in a post.